XuanZhangg/XuanZhangg.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Industrial Engineering at Pennsylvania State University.
 I am advised by [Dr. Necdet Serhat Aybat](https://nsaybat.org/).
 I also work closely with [Dr. Mert Gürbüzbalaban](https://mert-g.org/).
 My research lies in the algorithmic foundations of optimization, exploring its theoretical and practical dimensions.
 I also possess a keen interest in the intricate interplay between optimization and artificial intelligence.
-I am actively exploring opportunities in the industry where I can apply my knowledge and expertise.

 Recent News
 ------